ajakaja/ajakaja.github.io/_posts/2026-08-17-divergent-series.md

 Okay, that's enough for now.
 Perhaps later I will come back and add some more worked-out sums on here.
 I am fairly confident this sort of technique continues to work on most other divergent sum results, but I'll have to try them to be sure.

-The point of all this is mostly to demonstrate my philosophy of staying finitist whenever possible.
-At least for these (comparatively gentle) divergent sums, special 'techniques' like analytic continuation, rules about when you can interchange or respace terms, or smoothing with mollifiers are not necessary: careful math gives the same answers, with less theory, and with no question as to the interpretation of the result.
-I'd like to say I'm confident that this will hold in general, but of course I'm not.
-But I do think it is a worthy approach, and far more philosophically sound than the other things I see people trying.
+The main reason for writing this is just to have these calculations set down somewhere so I can not worry about them again.
+But I also wanted to demonstrate some of the merits of my finitist philosophy.
+Whenever possible, sticking with finite results lets to say only things which are unobjectionably true.
+We see that for these (comparatively gentle) divergent sums, all of the special 'techniques' like analytic continuation, rules about when you can interchange or respace terms, or smoothing with mollifiers are not necessary---careful math gives the same answers, with less theory, and with no question as to the interpretation of the result.
+I can't confidently say that this will work in general since I've tackled only the easiest examples here, but I do think it is a worthy approach, and far more philosophically sound than the other things I see people trying.